 Having a life insurance policy suggests that there are people in your life for whom you care deeply and who you would like to support even after you're gone.

-Whether you’d like to leave your grandchildren an inheritance or simply help your loved ones pay for your funeral, there are products out there designed to meet your needs.
+Whether you'd like to leave your grandchildren an inheritance or simply provide financial support for your loved ones, there are products out there designed to meet your needs.
 98% of life insurance claims are paid out in the UK, providing additional reassurance for those who opt for a life insurance product.

 Life insurance products become more expensive the older you get.
 Unfortunately, there is usually less choice available in your later years, too.
 Therefore, it is a good idea to inform yourself about your options as early as possible so you can make a decision that works for you and your family.

 In general, people usually take out one of the following types of life insurance:

 Whole life insurance, or whole of life insurance, pays out a guaranteed lump sum to your loved ones when you die.
 However, you may be expected to pay premiums until you die or until you're 90, depending on your policy.
 As the payment is guaranteed regardless of when death occurs, premiums for whole life insurance tend to be higher.
 Whole life insurance could work well if you would like to leave your family an inheritance.
 It can offer you the peace of mind that your loved ones will be cared for after you die, regardless of when this happens.

 Senior life insurance

 Senior life insurance, or over-50s life insurance, is a type of whole life insurance policy.
 This type of policy provides a fixed payout regardless of when you die.
 Coverage amounts vary but don't tend to be as high as payouts offered by term life insurance policies.
 This is partly because life insurance companies take on more risk with this type of policy.

 You will not need a medical exam to qualify, and there are no pre-existing health conditions or health issues that would preclude you from this type of policy.
 There are also no health questions to answer, although you might be asked whether you are a smoker.